HL7NZ/cca/fsh/ig-data/input/pagecontent/notes.md

 The PlanDefinition.useContext element is used for 2 main items.

 The cancers for which the regimen is intended to treat.
 There can be up to 3 of these, representing the cancer type, sub-type and sub-sub-type.
 The 'code' value for these is 'focus' - indicating that these are the focus of the regimen.

+### Infusion rate

+For an infusable medication, the datatype used to indicate the infusion rate (Part of the [dosage](/StructureDefinition-CcaActivityDefinition-definitions.html#ActivityDefinition.dosage)) is a [Range](http://hl7.org/fhir/datatypes.html#Range).
+The range has 2 values - low and high.
+The high value will always be present and represents the 'usual' rate of administration.
+If the low value is present, then that represents the minimum period over which the infusion should be made.